ventolab/CellphoneDB/README.md

 The first version of CellphoneDB was originally developed at the [Teichmann Lab](http://www.teichlab.org/) by Roser Vento-Tormo and Mirjana Efremova at the Wellcome Sanger Institute (Cambridge, UK).
 Currently, it is being further developed and supported by the [Vento-Tormo Lab](https://ventolab.org/) (CellphoneDB ≥v3).

+If you use CellphoneDB or CellphoneDB-data, please cite our papers:

 - **CellPhoneDB v1 (original)**: Single-cell reconstruction of the early maternal-fetal interface in humans.
 Vento-Tormo R, Efremova M, et al., Nature.
 2018 [link](https://www.nature.com/articles/s41586-018-0698-6)

 - **CellPhoneDB v2**: Inferring cell-cell communication from combined expression of multi-subunit receptor-ligand complexes.
 Efremova M, Vento-Tormo M, Teichmann S, Vento-Tormo R. Nat Protoc.
 2020 [link](https://www.nature.com/articles/s41596-020-0292-x)